Credit Suisse AG Purchases 46,257 Shares of ZTO Express (Cayman) Inc. (NYSE:ZTO)

-Credit Suisse AG grew its stake in shares of ZTO Express (Cayman) Inc. (NYSE:ZTO – Get Rating) by 2.7% during the second quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 1,764,474 shares of the transportation company’s stock after buying an additional 46,257 shares during the quarter.
-Credit Suisse AG owned approximately 0.29% of ZTO Express (Cayman) worth $48,435,000 as of its most recent SEC filing.
+Credit Suisse AG boosted its position in shares of ZTO Express (Cayman) Inc. (NYSE:ZTO – Get Rating) by 2.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,764,474 shares of the transportation company’s stock after purchasing an additional 46,257 shares during the period.
+Credit Suisse AG owned about 0.29% of ZTO Express (Cayman) worth $48,435,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Fox Run Management L.L.C. bought a new stake in shares of ZTO Express (Cayman) during the first quarter worth $205,000.
-Aaron Wealth Advisors LLC bought a new stake in shares of ZTO Express (Cayman) during the first quarter worth $674,000.
-E Fund Management Hong Kong Co.
-Ltd. grew its stake in shares of ZTO Express (Cayman) by 13.6% during the second quarter.
-E Fund Management Hong Kong Co.
-Ltd. now owns 289,575 shares of the transportation company’s stock worth $7,949,000 after buying an additional 34,735 shares during the last quarter.
-Platinum Investment Management Ltd. grew its stake in shares of ZTO Express (Cayman) by 2.8% during the second quarter.
-Platinum Investment Management Ltd. now owns 15,322,408 shares of the transportation company’s stock worth $420,600,000 after buying an additional 416,813 shares during the last quarter.
-Finally, Principal Financial Group Inc. bought a new stake in shares of ZTO Express (Cayman) during the first quarter worth $17,028,000.
+A number of other large investors have also recently added to or reduced their stakes in the company.
+Pinebridge Investments L.P. grew its holdings in shares of ZTO Express (Cayman) by 325.0% in the 2nd quarter.
+Pinebridge Investments L.P. now owns 1,275 shares of the transportation company’s stock valued at $35,000 after acquiring an additional 975 shares in the last quarter.
+Janiczek Wealth Management LLC grew its holdings in shares of ZTO Express (Cayman) by 77.9% in the 2nd quarter.
+Janiczek Wealth Management LLC now owns 2,807 shares of the transportation company’s stock valued at $72,000 after acquiring an additional 1,229 shares in the last quarter.
+Sara Bay Financial bought a new position in shares of ZTO Express (Cayman) in the 2nd quarter valued at about $144,000.
+Fox Run Management L.L.C. bought a new position in shares of ZTO Express (Cayman) in the 1st quarter valued at about $205,000.
+Finally, M&T Bank Corp bought a new position in shares of ZTO Express (Cayman) in the 1st quarter valued at about $207,000.
 Institutional investors own 39.22% of the company’s stock.

 ZTO Express (Cayman) Inc provides express delivery and other value-added logistics services in the People's Republic of China.
 The company offers delivery services for e-commerce and traditional merchants, and other express service users.
 As of December 31, 2021, it operated a fleet of approximately 10,900 trucks.